Faculty Essays

 The other aspect of fundraising, and the more challenging one, concerns the area of cultural formation.
 This involves growing the mission of the organization by way of personal buy-in on the part of the donor.
 Putting budgetary goals aside for a moment, a fundraiser focusing on cultural formation will try to elicit the highest gift possible from a donor as an indication of their reliance on the organization’s mission.
 The gift not only serves to help the organization meet its funding requirements but enables the donor to live out his social and moral devotions.
 How would their life be more or less fulfilling if not for “X”, for example?

-Sometimes, an organization will eschew the practical in favor of the supposed necessity of their mission.
+An organization will also sometimes eschew the practical aspects of fundraising in favor of overemphasizing the supposed necessity of their mission in the lives of their donors.
 This is problematic, and often hubristic, since good gift stewardship is one of the easiest ways to grow mission confidence.
 Nonetheless, long term mission fulfillment will only be possible when donors experience giving to you as the best possible way of growing themselves.

 Both are needed.
 But top fundraisers will always aim to form the donor alongside the work of practical gift stewardship.